pytorch/rfcs/RFC-0000-dataloader-echonomic.md

 ### **Main process loop description**
 * Retrive and store prepared batches from batch_workers (by worker_result_queue)
   * Track number of items at work ("work-load") by each worker.
 Make sure to reduce work-load counter for the relevant batch_worker, and for each of the relevant item-workers, when retriving the batch
-* Once the next required batch is retrived, return batch to caller function
 * Send batches of items to item_workers, one batch at a time
   * A possibly different iw_idx should be assigned to each item
     * Select iw_idx of the items_worker with the minimal work-load